JeremyParker/idlecars-backend/README.md

 ### Running e2e tests
 There is a special setup for running e2e (integration) test from the angular web app client.
 Before you start the server, make sure you have created the test database in psql: `create database idlecars_test`.
+Run the migrations to make sure the database is prepared:
+`python manage.py migrate --settings='idlecars.e2e_test_settings'`
 Then start the e2e test server:
 `python manage.py runserver 9999 --settings='idlecars.e2e_test_settings'`